melezhik/sparrow/papers/CI/README.md

 * when user hits /private routes for a second time he sees 'private area'

-Now create another suite case for the stories above, we are going to keep under another git repository and then deliver tests as another sparrow plugin as we did with the `testapp` suite case:
+Now create another suite case for the stories above, we are going to keep under another git repository and then deliver tests as another sparrow plugin as we did with the basic suite case:

 ## creating test suite skeleton